Best daily deals

 The YouTube Music interface is a weird mashup of YouTube and Spotify.

-As these are both music streaming services, it’s only right that we talk about the sound quality.
+As these are both music streaming services, it’s only right that we discuss the sound quality.
 For the best streaming quality, you need to look at Tidal, Amazon Music HD, or Deezer.
-That’s not to say that either of these services sound bad, they’re fine.
+That’s not to say that either of these services sounds bad; they’re fine.

 Streaming ServiceMax streaming qualitySupported FormatsSpatial audio option